 The academic units and doctoral programmes are responsible for education and supervision.
 The office staff of LUT DS gives advice on study administrative issues from application to graduation.

-LUT Doctoral School, in co-operation with other units organizes training and info sessions aimed at all doctoral students of LUT.
+LUT Doctoral School, in co-operation with other units organizes training and info sessions aimed at all doctoral students of LUT University.
 It is also possible participate in most of the events virtually (via ACP).

 Admission Procedure and Criteria